golioth/developer-training/website/docs/zephyr-training/04_blinkRTOS/blink_with_thread.md

 Now we take on the real power of an RTOS: the ability to run multiple threads on a single processor.
 Simply put, each thread is like its own `main()` loop which shares CPU time with all other threads.
+Each has its own dedicated stack, as well.
+The "scheduler" of an RTOS determines which thread will run next.

 * **Desired outcome(s)**
     1. LED blinking moved to a dedicated thread